All adults, 18 years of age or older, can appoint a health care agent and sign a form called a Health Care Proxy.

 You do not need to add personal instructions to your Health Care Proxy, except regarding artificial hydration and nutrition.
 One of the strongest reasons for naming a health care agent is to have someone who can respond flexibly to changes in your medical situation.
 Adding personal instructions to the New York Health Care Proxy may unintentionally restrict your health care agent’s power to act in your best interest.

-Your health care agent would begin to make medical decisions after your doctor decides that you are not able to make your own health care decisions.
+Your health care agent would begin to make medical decisions after your doctor, or nurse practitioner decides that you are not able to make your own health care decisions.
+Beginning June 17, 2020, physician assistants will also have the authority to decide if you are unable to make your own health care decisions.
 As long as you are able to make medical decisions for yourself, you will have the right to do so.

 Unless you limit your health care agent’s authority, your agent will be able to make any medical decision that you could have made if you were able to decide for yourself.
 Your agent can agree that you should receive treatment, choose among different treatments and decide that treatments should not be provided, in accordance with your wishes and interests.
 However, your agent can only make decisions about artificial hydration and nutrition (fluid and food provided by intravenous line or feeding tube) if he or she knows your wishes from what you have said or what you have written.